-- (1) The 30-day was approximately 0.14% and 1.764%, respectively, as of December 31, 2020 and 2019. - (2) Represents the initial maturity date (or, as applicable, the maturity date as extended). - (3) Consists of a mortgage loan and a supplemental loan.
-The mortgage loan accrues interest at a fixed rate equal to 4.25% per annum.
-The supplemental loan accrues interest at a fixed rate equal to 4.3% per annum. - (4) If prepaid prior to March 1, 2022, the Primrose I Communities Mortgage Loan is subject to a prepayment penalty in an amount equal to the greater of (i) 1% of the principal being repaid, or (ii) an amount calculated on the principal being repaid, multiplied by the difference between the Primrose I Communities Mortgage Loan interest rate, and a calculated yield rate tied to the rates on applicable U.S. Treasuries.
-If prepayment is made between March 1, 2022, and May 30, 2022, the prepayment penalty will be 1% of the outstanding principal balance of the Primrose I Communities Mortgage Loan.
+- (1) Represents the initial maturity date (or, as applicable, the maturity date as extended). - (2) Consisted of a mortgage loan and a supplemental loan.
+The mortgage loan accrued interest at a fixed rate equal to 4.25% per annum.
+The supplemental loan accrued interest at a fixed rate equal to 4.3% per annum. - (3) If prepaid prior to May 30, 2022, the prepayment penalty will be 1% of the outstanding principal balance of the Primrose I Communities Mortgage Loan.
 No prepayment fee is required if the Primrose I Communities Mortgage Loan is prepaid between May 31, 2022 and maturity.
 Partial prepayment of a loan is not permitted.
-The loan is transferable upon sale of the assets subject to lender approval. - (5) The balance for this loan excludes a remaining premium of \$0.1 million related to the mortgage note payable assumed being recorded at fair value on the acquisition date.
+The loan is transferable upon sale of the assets subject to lender approval. - (4) The balance for this loan excludes a remaining premium of \$0.1 million related to the mortgage note payable assumed being recorded at fair value on the acquisition date.

-9. Indebtedness (continued)
+9. Indebtedness (Continued)

-The following table provides the details of the fair market value and carrying value of the Company's indebtedness as of December 31, 2020 and 2019 (in millions):
+The following table provides the details of the fair market value and carrying value of the Company's indebtedness as of December 31, 2021 and 2020 (in millions):